Asking about the average cost per square foot for a complete garage flooring and coating is one of the most frequently asked questions we hear.

-If you require a thicker application, the price per gallon will go up accordingly.
+If you require a thicker application, the price per gallon will increase accordingly.

-On the other hand, when you have a professional company like Xpedite Coatings install the epoxy floor coating, the cost increases due to better superior, longer-lasting products and the expertise and labor for the work.
+On the other hand, when a professional installation company like Xpedite Coatings installs epoxy floor coating, the cost increases due to better, superior, longer-lasting products and the expertise and labor for the work.

-Epoxy coating is terrific to protect areas like garages, kitchens, and basements, which receive a lot of foot traffic and heavy wear.
+Epoxy coating is terrific for protecting garages, kitchens, and basements, which receive a lot of foot traffic and heavy wear.

 Epoxy floor coating causes the surface to be resistant to cracking and corrosion.
-However, many people worry about if the cost of coating a concrete floor would be expensive.
+However, many people worry about the cost if we install epoxy flooring for them.

-The quickest way to reduce costs on an overlay project is to have a company with years of expertise, like Xpedite Coatings, transform a concrete floor into a beautiful, durable surface to last for years.
+The quickest way to reduce costs on an overlay project is to have a company with years of expertise, like Xpedite Coatings, transform a used concrete slab or floor into a beautiful, durable surface to last for years.

 What is Epoxy Flooring?

-Epoxy flooring is made up of thermosetting and polyamine hardening acrylic resin.
+Epoxy flooring comprises a combination of thermosetting and polyamine hardening acrylic resin.